Carencro artist with ties to Kentucky Derby gives back to industry - NewsBreak

 For Estilette, painting always came naturally to him.
 Art has always been a part of his world.
 He recalls growing up and always having a pencil in his hand.
 “I grew up with a pencil in my hand, and I’ve always liked to do paint.
 The older I got the last few years, the more I started experimenting with canvas painting,” said Estilette.

 His paintings posted on Facebook granted him a call for the disabled jockey fundraiser.
 “It just went from coast to coast, and then from there, I was approached by an organization that permanently benefits the disabled jockeys.
-I was asked if I would be interested in doing some artwork and donated some painting for the fund for this year for Kentucky Derby week,” he said.
+I was asked if I would be interested in doing some artwork and donated some painting for the fund for this year for Kentucky Derby week,” he said.5th annual SOLA giving day

 Estilette donated several of his pieces.
 They were each autographed by the jockeys in the artwork, such as Jockey John Velasquez, Jockey Mitchell Murrill, Jockey Brian Hernandez, Jr., and other Louisiana jockeys signed them.